Bili-Sakura/GISLab-Short-Term-Course/docs/keynote.md

 [4] O. Russakovsky et al., ‘ImageNet Large Scale Visual Recognition Challenge’. arXiv, Jan.
 29, 2015.

 [5] A. van den Oord, N. Kalchbrenner, and K. Kavukcuoglu, ‘Pixel Recurrent Neural Networks’, in Proceedings of The 33rd International Conference on Machine Learning, PMLR, Jun.
 2016, pp. 1747–1756.

+[6] Y. Song, J. Sohl-Dickstein, D. P. Kingma, A. Kumar, S. Ermon, and B. Poole, ‘Score-Based Generative Modeling through Stochastic Differential Equations’, presented at the International Conference on Learning Representations, Oct.
+2020.

+[7] J. Sohl-Dickstein, E. Weiss, N. Maheswaranathan, and S. Ganguli, ‘Deep Unsupervised Learning using Nonequilibrium Thermodynamics’, in Proceedings of the 32nd International Conference on Machine Learning, PMLR, Jun.
+2015, pp. 2256–2265.

+[8] F. Bao et al., ‘All Are Worth Words: A ViT Backbone for Diffusion Models’, presented at the Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2023, pp. 22669–22679.

+[9] A. Dosovitskiy et al., ‘An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale’, in International Conference on Learning Representations, Oct.
+2020.

+[10] O. Ronneberger, P. Fischer, and T. Brox, ‘U-Net: Convolutional Networks for Biomedical Image Segmentation’, in International Conference on Medical Image Computing and Computer-Assisted Intervention, N. Navab, J. Hornegger, W. M. Wells, and A. F. Frangi, Eds., Cham: Springer International Publishing, 2015, pp. 234–241.

+[11] H. Gao, H. Zhang, Y. Dong, and Z. Deng, ‘Evaluating the Robustness of Text-to-image Diffusion Models against Real-world Attacks’. arXiv, Jun.
+15, 2023.